ivan-usov-org/bec/docs/source/user/data_access_and_plotting.md

 ```
 You may now use the given data to manipulate it as you see fit.
 Keep in mind though, these manipulations only happen locally for yourself in the IPython shell.
 They will not be forwarded to the BEC data in Redis, thus, your modification won't be stored in the raw data file (HDF5 file).

 ## Plot the scan data on your own
-You may install `pandas` as an additional dependency to directly export the data to a panda's dataframe.
+You can install `pandas` as an additional dependency to directly export the data to a panda's dataframe.
 If on top, `matplotlib` is installed in the environment and imported `import matplotlib.pyplot as plt`, one may use the built-in plotting capabilities of pandas to plot from the shell.

 ```python